 Blackpool Symphony Orchestra was founded by Percy Dayman in 1921.
-Our centenary celebrations had to be postponed due to the COVID lockdowns in 2020 and 2021 so we will be celebrating our centenary +1.
+Our centenary celebrations had to be postponed due to the COVID lockdowns in 2020 and 2021 so we celebrated our centenary +1.

 Under the leadership of our Music Director, Helen Harrison, who was appointed in 2011, the orchestra continues to grow in stature, extending its repertoire and developing performance standards.

 Our committee is keen to work in partnership with local schools, arts organisations and run educational outreach projects.
-Collaborations have included Our Lady of the Assumption Primary School, Preston Opera, Poulton People's Choir and Musica Lirica.
+Collaborations have included a conducting workshop with Hodgson Academy, programming an arrangement by a young composer and performing with pupils from Our Lady of the Assumption Primary School, Poulton People's Choir, Preston Opera and Musica Lirica.